-Emergency Center
+Emergency Care

 The Pediatric Emergency Center serves as a primary referral center for Bibb County and surrounding communities.
 The Pediatric Emergency Center is staffed with pediatricians, pediatric specialists, and trained pediatric staff to take care of your child in an emergency.